harisshafi0902/MERN-ECOMMERCE/README.md

 then npm install

+After installing packages both for frontend and backend, run the following commands:

+npm run dev

+for both frontend and backend.

 Runs the app in the development mode.\
 Open [ http://localhost:5173/]( http://localhost:5173/) to view it in the browser.